-Unlike some villages, Reese isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Reese are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Reese is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Reese is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Reese who work in office and administrative support (17.15%), management occupations (10.37%), and sales jobs (7.88%).

 Also of interest is that Reese has more people living here who work in computers and math than 95% of the places in the US.

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Reese has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Reese has few renters and college students.
 But the biggest reason it is quieter in Reese than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Reese may be for you.

 Being a small village, Reese does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Reese with college degrees is slightly lower than the national average of 21.84% for all communities.
 15.39% of adults in Reese have a bachelor's degree or advanced degree.

 The per capita income in Reese in 2018 was $32,270, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $129,080 for a family of four.
 However, Reese contains both very wealthy and poor people as well.